 - Not leaving an area when told to

-- Refusing to provide information to an officer
+- Refusing to provide information to an enforcement officer (DOC or council worker)

 - Camping in a prohibited area